 Full Frame Sensor, it can have 9, 21 or 39 focus points (depending on the lens used), HAS autofocus in video mode - you need to change it from AF to AF-F to use that, no touch screen.

-8. Canon EOS 7D Mark II Body $1500.
+8. Canon EOS 7D Mark II Body $1032.
 This is not a full frame camera but what I use for video for the Food Photography Club so I thought I should mention it.
 It's great for the price when doing higher end video.
-You can also find it refurbished for under $1200 from Canon.
+You can also find it refurbished for under $800 now.

 Crop sensor, it has 65 focus points focus points, HAS autofocus in video mode.

 CAMERA BUDGET UP TO $2800 SEMI PRO CATEGORY FULL FRAME CAMERAS

 9. Canon 5D Mark III $2385.This is in middle section of cameras that Canon makes.
 File size is only 22 mp so for commercial work, this could be too small for some jobs.
 I have this camera and use it often for the blog here and for my personal photography testing.
 For jobs I use cameras with bigger file sizes.
 It's a great camera and a great workhorse.
 You can find deals on this used at Keh Camera.
 I buy a lot of gear from them.